To be held at Kirtling Village Hall (Ample Free Parking) on Saturday 8th September 2018

 PRIZES AND TROPHIES

-THE ROLFE TROPHY – Entrant gaining most points in the Novice Classes.
+THE ROLFE TROPHY – Novice Entrant gaining the most points

-GARDEN PRODUCE TROPHY – Best in Show (Section 1)
+GARDEN PRODUCE TROPHY – Best in Show (Section I)

-THE FLOWER TROPHY – Best in Show (Section II)
+THE FLOWER TROPHY – Best in Show (Section II & III).

 THE JOAN SMITH MEMORIAL SHIELD – Best in Show (Section IV)